mhnaufal/go-no-zero-day/README.md

 - [golang-book](https://www.golang-book.com/books/intro/)
 - [TDD in GO](https://quii.gitbook.io/learn-go-with-tests/go-fundamentals/)

+### 📅 Special project | Mail Template API

+- Build an API for generate a mail template
+- Stack: Go, Gin
+- More in api folder

 ### 📅 Day 1 ✔️ Basic

 - Every go package has main function that ack like main in C or C++